-We have continued to undertake several initiatives in the U.S. and internationally to (1) improve the flexibility and capacity in our transportation network; (2) improve yield management; and (3) increase operational efficiency and contain costs across all segments.
-Most notably, the continued deployment of technology improvements should continue to increase our network capacity and improve operational efficiency, flexibility and reliability.
-Additionally, we have continued to utilize newly expanded operating facilities to improve time-in-transit for shipments in each region.
+We have continued several initiatives in the U.S. and internationally to (1) improve the flexibility and capacity in our transportation network; (2) improve yield management; and (3) increase operational efficiency and contain costs across all segments.
+Most notably, expansion and construction of new facilities, along with the continued deployment of technology improvements, should continue to increase our network capacity and improve operational efficiency, flexibility and reliability.